 Total savings from this vary significantly depending on the coverage you’re looking for but can potentially be significant.

 A large number of alternative financial services are popping up in the digital space.
 These programs can help you better organize your financial life and do more with your money, and sometimes that means getting a bit more too.
-While there are a huge number of apps out there related to finances, we’ll just look at two.
+While there are a huge number of money-saving apps out there, we’ll just look at two.

 Butter is an app to help you manage your subscription services.
 On the surface, that might not sound terribly impressive, but when you realize how much of your life is becoming subscription based, it gets a bit more interesting.
 Netflix, DropBox, Goodlife, SoulCycle, CAA, HelloFresh, Dollar Shave Club, and thousands of more companies are classified as subscriptions under Butter.
 The app helps you monitor your subscription spending, determine which ones are valuable to you, and most importantly, it gives you cash back.